vabal/vabal/README.md

 `vabal` tries to leverage the power of composability of shell commands, you can use it in combination with any `cabal` subcommand.
-For example, if you don't want vabal to also perform the `cabal new-configure` step, but would like to use it in combination with `cabal new-build`, you can run (*):
+For example, if you don't want vabal to also perform the `cabal v2-configure` step, but would like to use it in combination with `cabal v2-build`, you can run (*):
-> $ vabal --flags="your -flags" | xargs -r cabal new-build
+> $ vabal --flags="your -flags" | xargs -r cabal v2-build

 (If you are on `OS X`, you don't need to specify the -r option for xargs)